Jerrytd579/Jerrytd579/README.md

 ## 👋 "Hello there!"

-My name is **Jerry Cheng** and I am a senior studying Computer Science at the Stevens Institute of Technology.
+My name is **Jerry Cheng** and I am a graduating senior studying Computer Science at the Stevens Institute of Technology.

 This README is a WIP!